MooersLab/jupyterlabcctbxsnips/README.md

 The protocol worked on a fresh instance on Ubuntu 20.04.
 It also works on Mac OSX.
 If you have installed cctbx in the past, be sure to comment out the LIBTBX_DIR environment in your .bashrc or .zshrc file.
-If you have intall juputer in the past, you may want to remove the old configuration files in ~/.jupyter if
+If you have installed Jupyter in the past, you may want to remove the old configuration files in ~/.jupyter if you run into trouble.

-, but  although I had to move my `/usr/local/include` directory to avoid conflicts.

 First, update the existing software on Ubuntu and install Node.js and git.